Manosh07/synapse/ADF_Incremental_Upload/Lab_Instruction.md

 2. In the General panel under Properties, specify IncrementalCopyPipeline for Name.
 Then collapse the panel by clicking the Properties icon in the top-right corner.

-3. In the Activities toolbox, expand Iteration & Conditionals, and drag-drop the ForEach activity to the pipeline designer surface.
-In the General tab of the Properties window, enter LookupTableList.

-4. Switch to the Settings tab, click + New to create a dataset as shown below
+.
+Switch to the Settings tab, click + New to create a dataset as shown below

    ![PIPELINE_TABLE_LIST_LOOKUP_ACTIVITY_SETTING_NEW_DATASET](img/PIPELINE_TABLE_LIST_LOOKUP_ACTIVITY_SETTING_NEW_DATASET.png)